norrishung/portfolio_2021/_posts/2020-06-21-limited-memory.md

 ---
-layout: project
+layout: post
 title: Limited Memory
-category: experiments
+category: explorations
 description: The goal of Limited Memory is to challenge our reliance on digital storage to help retrieve the past, encourage people to process their memories, and explore the idea of memory degradation over time.
 organization: Copenhagen Institute of Interaction Design
 role: Concept / Design / Prototype / Development
-hero: picture /portfolio/limited-memory/limited_memory_1.jpg
+hero: /portfolio/limited-memory/limited_memory_1.jpg
 dates: June 2020
 ---